keu/docs/astro/cli/astro-dev-ps.md

 description: Reference documentation for astro dev ps.
 ---

-## Description

-List all Docker containers running in your local Airflow environment, including the Airflow webserver, scheduler, and Postgres database.
+List all Docker containers running in your local Airflow environment, including the Airflow Webserver, Scheduler, and Postgres database.
 It outputs metadata for each running container, including `Container ID`, `Created`, `Status`, and `Ports`.

 This command works similarly to [`docker ps`](https://docs.docker.com/engine/reference/commandline/ps/) and can only be run from a directory that is running an Astro project.